chaosarium/Influx/LLM.md

 More common commands are scattered around `**/justfile`s.

+When updating the database schema, you should just do `cargo sqlx database reset` to recreate the database, as we are still doing rapid development.

 ## Architecture

 - Axum + Postgres (SurrealDB is deprecated, but we keep the code around) backend service exposing an API